 Some designers contend that the ceiling height shouldn't dictate the height of the chandelier.
 This makes perfect sense if you consider that the primary role of the fixture is to illuminate the table.
 So why adjust for ceiling height or overall room size?
 The answer lies in the other principal role of a chandelier—that of a design feature.

 With this role in mind, the next question is, how does the fixture look best in the room?

 To answer this question, consider how the chandelier looks not just when you're seated at the table but also how it looks when you enter the room or are seated elsewhere, such in a chair away from the table.
 If the dining room is part of an open floor plan, consider how the chandelier looks from every commonly viewed angle.

-Sometimes the style and size of the chandelier will also affect the height from which you should hang it.
+Sometimes the style and size of the chandelier itself also affect the height from which you should hang it.
 If you have an elaborate chandelier that takes up a lot of visual space you might want to hang it a couple of inches higher than the standard height.
-Again, hold it up before committing to a height to make sure it works.

 Adjusting for Table Size

 The lighting industry's standard recommendation for sizing a dining room chandelier is that the diameter of the fixture should be one-half to two-thirds the width of the dining table.
 Another way to size a fixture is to choose a diameter that is 1 foot smaller than the table width.
 For example, if the table is 42 inches wide, the chandelier should be no more than 30 inches across.

 Staying within this range helps keep the table and chandelier in proper proportion, and it has an equally important practical benefit: it prevents people from bumping their heads when they sit down at or get up from the table.